This post may contain affiliate links, please see our privacy policy for details

 Crispy Rice

 Add in flavoring.
-In a small bowl, mix the rice vinegar, sugar and sesame oil until the sugar has dissolved.
-Once the rice is cooked, toss the mixture with the cooked rice in a large bowl and toss until combined.
+In a small bowl, mix the rice vinegar, sugar, and sesame oil until the sugar dissolves.
+Once the rice is cooked, transfer the mixture to a large bowl and toss until combined with the rice.

 Shape and refrigerate the rice.
-Place your flavored rice into a small square baking tray lined with plastic wrap and shape your rice into a 1/2 inch thick square block.
+Place your flavored rice into a small square baking tray lined with plastic wrap, and shape it into a 1/2-inch-thick square block.
 Wrap and refrigerate for at least 1 hour or overnight.
-You can also freeze in the freezer for about 30 minutes.
+You can also freeze it for about 30 minutes.
 You want to chill the rice so that it is easy to cut into cubes.

 Pan fry the rice.
-In a medium skillet, heat about 1/2-3/4 cup of vegetable oil (or enough to fill an even thin layer on your skillet) on high heat until hot for about 30 seconds.
-Gently, place the rice into the pan leaving about 2 inches in between each piece.
-Be careful the oil may splatter.
-Cook on medium high heat for about 3 minutes or until golden brown and then flip and cook for an additional 2-3 minutes.
+In a medium skillet, heat about 1/2-3/4 cup of vegetable oil (or enough to form an even thin layer in your skillet) on high heat for about 30 seconds.
+Gently, place the rice into the pan, leaving about 2 inches in between each piece.
+Be careful, the oil may splatter.
+Cook on medium-high heat for about 3 minutes or until golden brown, and then flip and cook for an additional 2-3 minutes.
 Remove from the pan and place on a wire rack placed over a lined baking sheet to drain any excess oil.

 Spicy Tuna